 This makes sense in countries where the savings in artificial lighting exceed the cost of cooling and will eventually reduce OPEX.
 In countries such as South Africa, however, facades like this trap an incredible amount of heat; and airports are then forced to spend large amounts of money on cooling.

 Another consideration is glare.
 Too often, there is a perception that if some natural light is good, then more must be better.

 Re-thinking circulation spaces

 Passengers are often subject to an artificially controlled environment which begins at the kerb at their departures airport and ends at the kerb at their destination airport.
 Many patrons would welcome a break from this.
-In the right climate, the use of external circulation spaces could not save on running costs in terms of negating the need for lighting and cooling, but also provide a welcome break from this environment for passengers.
-Airports don’t have to be entirely enclosed and there is a huge opportunity, particularly outside of the tropics, to take advantage of this cost-saving measure.
+In the right climate, the use of external circulation spaces could not save on running costs, in terms of negating the need for lighting and cooling but also provide a welcome break from this environment to passengers.
+Airports don’t have to be entirely enclosed, and there is a huge opportunity -- particularly outside of the tropics -- to take advantage of this cost-saving measure.